 Well, yes it is.
 But with merely a plugin, you can transform your WordPress blog into a membership site.

 There are many ways to do this.
 It really depends on what you want to offer your members.
 If you’re already consistently blogging, a simple way is to just create a category that only your members have access to.
-You continue blogging as usual but have a more in depth post saved as premium content in that category.
-You can then charge a minimal monthly fee to members.
+You continue blogging as usual but have a more in depth post, published as premium content, in that category.
+You can then just charge a minimal annual fee to members.

 This is by no means the only way to run a membership driven site.
-You can offer downloads from protected pages, you can have a course with content that drip feeds over a period of time, you can have a members only discussion area… the options are almost limitless.
-But we’re not going to get into that right now.
+You can offer downloads from protected pages, you can have a course with drip fed content over time, you can have a members only discussion area… the options are almost limitless.
+But we won’t get into that right now.

-Instead, we’re going to discuss what you need to make this a possibility.
+Instead, we’re going to discuss what you need to make all this a possibility.

-To turn WordPress into a membership site, you would obviously have content that’s available to members only.
-So, the question is, how do you restrict access to that content?
+To turn WordPress into a membership site, you would obviously need content that’s available for members only.
+The question is, how do you restrict access to that content?